landofhere/handbook/Josephine Values.md

 ##Teach 'em How to Fish

 We create impact through **empowerment**.
-The opportunity for pride and creative agency is crucial for improving peoples’ livelihoods.
-Josephine’s impact on its community can only be sustainable and scalable if we respect the individuality of our cooks, our team, and our community.
+We believe that the most meaningful improvements in a person's livelihood are inspired by their own pride, creative agency, and accountability.
+Our impact on our community can only be sustainable and scalable if we respect the individuality of our cooks, our team, and our community.